Elementary Education Major (Grades 1-6)

 This major is only granted in conjunction with another Wheaton major.
 Students must consult the elementary program coordinators for guidance regarding courses required for the Massachusetts initial teaching license.
 This license can be converted into a license valid in other states by contacting the respective state department of education.

-Eligibility for EDUC 495/EDUC 496 requires a CGPA of 2.67, a B- or better in EDUC 385 and , a CGPA of 2.67, a 40-hour observation residency, passing scores on the reading and writing subtests of the MTEL Communication and Literacy exam (before the fall of senior year), and passing scores on the MTEL General Curriculum Math and Multi Subject exam and MTEL Foundations of Reading exam, and good social standing as determined by the Dean of Students.
+Eligibility for EDUC 495/EDUC 496 requires a CGPA of 2.67, a B- or better in EDUC 230, EDUC 385 and EDUC 390, a CGPA of 2.67, a 40-hour observation residency, passing scores on the reading and writing subtests of the MTEL Communication and Literacy exam (before the fall of senior year), and passing scores on the MTEL General Curriculum Math and Multi Subject exam and MTEL Foundations of Reading exam, and good social standing according to the Dean of Students with no conduct hearings pending.

 The elementary education program coordinators may grant waivers authorizing students to take alternative courses.
 These waivers are granted when students have taken a similar Wheaton course or a similar course at another institution.
 In extraordinary circumstances, the coordinator may grant waivers based on reading lists or assignments completed in multiple courses.
 Waivers may be granted for foundation courses or subject-matter courses, but not for EDUC 385, EDUC 390 or EDUC 495/EDUC 496.
 Ordinarily, coordinators will grant no more than two waivers per student (exceptions are made for students who take relevant courses abroad).